Employer Guide & Glossary

 See AFFORDABILITY SAFE HARBORS.

-BENEFITSCAPE provides best-in-class ACA services & intelligent FLAG & FIX REGTECH DIAGNOSTICS to 1000s of employers of all sizes, in all sectors, and on all major HCMs/ACA modules.
+BBENEFITSCAPE provides best-in-class ACA COMPLIANCE SERVICES, including intelligent, system-agnostic ACA_RegTech, to 1000s of employers of all sizes, in all sectors, across all states, and on all major Payroll and HCM systems.